 Getting to Know the World's Largest Flatfish

-Halibut are more than one sort of fish, however.
+Halibut is more than one sort of fish, however.
 They are all large flatfish, ranging from the relatively small California halibut to the gigantic Pacific halibut, which can grow well beyond 500 pounds.
 Those of us who eat a lot of Pacific halibut typically eat it as steaks, because the fillets on a 500-pounder are larger than your front door.

 From a cooking perspective, all halibut is firm, mild and white.
 It lends itself to really any cooking method except slow, dry heat; the meat is too lean to stand up to that sort of thing.

-Common Cooking Methods:
+Common Cooking Methods

-- Batter-frying.
-Halibut makes fantastic fish and chips.
+- Batter-frying: Halibut makes fantastic fish and chips.

-- Grilling.
-Halibut's large flakes allow it to stand up to a grill without falling to pieces.
+- Grilling: Halibut's large flakes allow it to stand up to a grill without falling to pieces.
 Watch it with the smaller California halibut, however.

-- Steaming.
-This is where California halibut comes into its own.
+- Steaming: This is where California halibut comes into its own.
 Because it is more like a true sole or a flounder, California halibut can be steamed and remain delicate.
-By all means use Pacific halibut in steamed dishes, too -- you will just get a chunkier outcome.
+By all means use Pacific halibut in steamed dishes, too―you will just get a chunkier outcome.

-- Sauteing.
-A good crust on a seared piece of Pacific halibut is a joy to behold.
+- Sautéing: A good crust on a seared piece of Pacific halibut is a joy to behold.

-- Broiling.
-Just an indoor version of grilling, when the weather turns foul and you want to grill a halibut steak, use the broiler.
+- Broiling: Just an indoor version of grilling, when the weather turns foul and you want to grill a halibut steak, use the broiler.